Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Discussion

 \para{Challenges of retrieval:} Our experiments deliberately sidestep the difficult problem of \emph{how} to do effective memory retrieval.
 However, as anyone who has struggled to recall something will know, even human memory cannot always recover relevant information at the time it is needed.
 While our experiments show that in principle retrieval may unlock certain kinds of generalization, in practice the ability to use latent information in a training experience will be constrained by the ability to retrieve the correct experience from among the many that might be relevant.
 Thus, there will likely be a benefit to incorporating multiple, partially-redundant solutions to the latent learning problem.

 \para{Multiplicity of solutions \& online vs. offline replay:} We want to highlight that test-time (online) episodic retrieval is not the \emph{only} solution to the types of problems that we explore.
 For example, several works have explored training-time (offline) augmentation to address challenges like reversals or multi-hop inferences \citep{akyurek2024deductive,lampinen2025generalization,yang2025synthetic}.
 Other work on ``preplaying'' routes towards possible alternative goals while learning to navigate a new environment \citep{carvalho2025preemptive} similarly highlights ways to enrich learning such that future generalization will be improved.
-These training-time solutions require more inference at training time, but via this amortization avoid the retrieval problem at test time.
-On the other hand, these approaches also require estimating ahead of time which alternative goals may be relevant; retrieval is more flexible.
+These solutions can be interpreted as applying effectively the same computational trick---using episodic retrieval to make latent information available for more flexible reuse---but doing so ahead of time to cache the solution for later.
+These training-time solutions therefore require more computational effort at learning time, but via this amortization avoid the retrieval problem at test time.
+On the other hand, these approaches also require estimating ahead of time which alternative goals may be relevant for future use; retrieval is more flexible.
 Thus, we expect that training-time augmentation methods likely complement test-time retrieval ones; ultimately natural intelligence is likely to rely on many strategies to improve its chances of generalization.

-Indeed, there is substantial evidence that in natural intelligence, hippocampal replay occurs both online and offline, and plays multiple roles \citep{comrie2024hippocampal,eldar2020roles}.
-Online, replay helps to make predictions \citep{kay2020constant} and support flexible decision making \citep{eldar2020roles}; offline, replay contributes to consolidation and generalization \citep{kumaran2012generalization,momennejad2018offline,liu2019human}.
+Indeed, there is substantial evidence that in natural intelligence, hippocampal replay occurs both online and offline, and plays multiple roles \citep{comrie2024hippocampal,eldar2020roles,cowan2021memory}.
+Online, replay helps to make predictions \citep{kay2020constant} and support flexible decision making \citep{eldar2020roles}; offline, (p)replay contributes to consolidation and generalization \citep{olafsdottir2015hippocampal,kumaran2012generalization,momennejad2018offline,liu2019human}.
 We suspect that artificial intelligence will similarly benefit from employing multiple complementary approaches.
 Our goal here is simply to highlight that episodic memory retrieval can play an important role in various types of generalization, by bringing learning experiences back into context, where they can be used more flexibly to make inferences for the present or the future.